Franklin Park (Columbus, Ohio): Franklin Park Conservatory and Botanical Gardens

 The Franklin Park Conservatory and Botanical Gardens is a landmark structure on the National Register of Historic Places.
 It is situated on the 88-acre Franklin Park just two miles east of downtown Columbus.
 Built in 1895, the original conservatory stills stands after many expansions to the site.
 It is now called the John F. Wolfe Palm House, and houses 43 species of palms from around the world.
 The Fiddle-leaf Fig in the palm house is one of the oldest remaining plants in the conservatory.
 Architect J.M.
 Freese was inspired to build the Victorian greenhouse after the success of the Chicago World's Columbian Exposition of 1893.
 He drew inspiration from the City Beautiful movement and also from London's Crystal Palace, taking after its ornate, Victorian style.

 In the 1930s, the Wolfe Family, better known as the owners of The Columbus Dispatch, bought exotic animals for the Columbus Zoo.
-The original site of the zoo was located in Clintonville, within the old Olentangy Park along the Olentangy River.
+The original site of the zoo was located in Clintonville, near the old Olentangy Park, which had its own zoo, both along the Olentangy River.
 Structures to hold these animals were not quite ready when the Wolfe Family had purchased the exotic animals, so they were temporarily held at the conservatory.
 To this day, on some of the windows of the Palm House, one can still see the remains of bars on the windows where the animals were once held.

 Franklin Park and the Conservatory became the host site for AmeriFlora '92, a six-month international horticulture exposition.
 Renovation of the historic Palm House and a $14-million expansion began in 1989.
 The additions totaled 58,000 square feet and included expanded plant collections, classrooms, a library, gift shop, café, and administrative offices.
 After Ameriflora Ohio Legislature created the Franklin Park Conservatory Joint Recreation District to uphold management of the conservatory and surrounding acres by a new 10-member board of trustees and an executive director.